 The invitation to silverfish and other pests to enter your home may be coming from the outside.
 When you are taking the time to seal up your house, remember to eliminate harborage areas, like leaf litter and clutter, away from the sides of your home, especially away from weep holes.
 Trim vegetation a foot or so away from your home’s sides so branches and leaves are not touching the outer walls.

 Because silverfish seek out humid, damp areas, using a dehumidifier will help in making such areas less attractive to them.
 Dehumidifying can be costly, but well worth it, to keep these unwelcome visitors out.
-Take special care for your dark basement, which is prone to let water and moisture collect, not to mention all the hiding places.
+Take special care of your dark basement, which is prone to moisture build-up and has many potential hiding places.

-Though silverfish have developed a resistance to many conventional pesticides, they can still be zapped with a good botanical insecticide spray.
-Maggie’s Farm Home Bug Spray is lethal to a variety of indoor pests, including silverfish, and it also offers you some residual repellent protection.
+Though silverfish have developed a resistance to many conventional pesticides, they can still be zapped with a good plant-based insecticide spray.
+Our Home Bug Spray is lethal to a variety of indoor pests, including silverfish, and it also offers you some residual repellent protection.

-With baits, less is more, so you will want to only apply small pea-sized spots of the gel bait in the areas you have been seeing them.
-Kitchen, bathroom, attic, garage, basement, etc.
+With baits, less is more, so you’ll want to apply small pea-sized spots of bait in areas you have been seeing silverfish.
+They are commonly found in kitchens, bathrooms, attics, garages, and basements.